rshin7/archive-reddit-user/README.md

 1. Run the script: `python comments-to-hugo.py`

-## Nuke (Optional)
+## Arguments

-You can pass in the `--nuke` flag to edit your comment and delete them with this script.
+* `--nuke`: edit the comment and delete them.
+* `--publish`: Create a page you can upload anywhere that provides a nice front-end to navigate through the JSON-ified comments, with search!

 ## .env File